collocations.org

 fans who follow the fortunes of their chosen team

-FORTUNE + VERB
+FORTUNES + VERB

-change, fluctuate
+change, fluctuate (esp.
+BrE)

-A company''s fortunes can change overnight.
+A company's fortunes can change overnight.

-improve, rise | decline, fall
+improve, rise

-as the country''s fortunes rose and fell
+as the country's fortunes rose and fell

 PHRASES

-a reversal of fortunes
+a reversal of fortune, a reversal of fortunes (esp.
+BrE)

 3. what is going to happen to sb in the future

-VERB + FORTUNE
+VERB + fortune

 read, tell